 To make things even more ridiculous, Kaede is under the impression that the male Natsuru is her love rival.
 It turns out she knew it all along because she's the Big Bad.
 And she really wants only the female Natsuru.

 Sailor Moon.
-In the anime, Usagi/Sailor Moon loves Mamoru/Tuxedo Mask, while he has a mysterious need to protect Moon.
+In the first anime, Usagi/Sailor Moon loves Mamoru/Tuxedo Mask, while he has a mysterious need to protect Moon.
 Usagi can't stand Mamoru, who also seems to dislike "Odango Atama".
 At the same time, he's in love with the mysterious princess of his dreams who is actually Usagi's past self.
 In the second season, there's also the Tsukikage no Knight, whom Usagi loves while she also loves Mamoru/Mask, though he turns out to be the astral-projected manifestation of Mamoru's love for Usagi when his memories are sealed.
 The manga is even worse, because Usagi and Mamoru actually like each other there before learning each other's identities.

 And Usagi/Serena's little brother Shingo/Sammy idolizes Sailor Moon but can't stand his sister.